-Bayern fires Kovac as coach after 5-1 defeat in Frankfurt
+Bayern parts company with Kovac after 5-1 loss in Frankfurt

-MUNICH (AP) — Bayern Munich has fired coach Niko Kovac one day after the German champion slumped to its heaviest Bundesliga defeat in more than 10 years.
+MUNICH (AP) — Bayern Munich chose to part company with coach Niko Kovac on Sunday — one day after the seven-time defending German champion slumped to its heaviest Bundesliga defeat in more than 10 years.

 Bayern lost 5-1 at Kovac’s former team Eintracht Frankfurt on Saturday, the team’s second league loss and the fifth game from 10 in which it has dropped points this season.

+Bayern said in a statement that it had “relieved head coach Niko Kovac of his duties” after he had talks with club president Uli Hoeneß, chairman Karl-Heinz Rummenigge and sporting director Hasan Salihamidzic.
+The statement noted that Kovac had offered to resign.

+“The performances of our team in recent weeks and the results have shown us that there was a need for action,” Rummenigge said.
+“Uli Hoeneß, Hasan Salihamidzic and I had an open and serious discussion with Niko this Sunday based on that and came to the mutual decision that Niko is no longer head coach of FC Bayern.
+We all regret this development.”

-Bayern says Kovac’s assistant, Hansi Flick, will take over “for the time being” and will be in charge for Wednesday’s Champions League game at home against Olympiakos.
+Bayern said Kovac’s assistant, Hansi Flick, will take over “for the time being” and will be in charge for Wednesday’s Champions League game at home against Olympiakos and Saturday’s Bundesliga clash with Borussia Dortmund.

 Bayern is four points behind leader Borussia Mönchengladbach in the Bundesliga.